-What You Need to Know:
+What You Need to Know About Name Changes:

-After a divorce, many wives request to change their married last name back to their maiden name, not realizing how involved the name change process can be.
+After a divorce, many wives request name changes back to their maiden name, not realizing how involved the name change process can be.
 If you choose to return to your maiden name, it is wise to place that request in your divorce decree.
 At the final divorce hearing, you must testify before a judge to prove the name change is not for improper use (such as avoiding existing charges or fines) and prove you do not appear on any sexual offender lists.
 Finally, you must notify entities such as the Social Security Office and the DMV of your name change.

 If you wish to change your child’s or children’s last name, a lawsuit must be filed with both parties.
 A guardian ad litem will be assigned to your case to investigate and will speak at the final hearing to discuss all findings.
 The family court judge will then decide if the name change is in the best interest of the child or children.

-A minimum consultation fee of $450 is required on all family court matters.
+A minimum consultation fee of $300 is required on all family court matters.
 Please take a minute to read our Frequently Asked Questions.

-Q: I am I required to pay child support if I don’t have any contact or visitation with my child or children?
+Q: Am I required to pay child support if I don’t have any contact or visitation with my child or children?

 A: Yes, all parents are required to pay child support regardless of how often you contact or visit your child or children.
 The only instance where this may not be necessary is if your parental rights have been terminated.